josephsachs/minare/README.md

 "Parallel interleaving" remains an unsolved problem.
 While you can guarantee operations are replayed in the same frames, in the same subsets, ordered the same, how do you ensure that closely-grouped, intra-frame operations complete in the same order across the cluster?
-Right now, your best bet is to configure a very fast frame (that is, one containing fewer operations per); future efforts may include configurable per-frame work limits, or pushing the most critical operations through single-thread pipelines.
+Right now, your best bet is to configure a very fast frame (that is, one containing fewer operations per); future efforts may include configurable per-frame work limits, single-thread pipelines for designated operations, and worker/scope affinities.

 ## Technical Details